tureus/tureus.github.io/_posts/2016-11-16-rustup-tutorial-downgrading.markdown

     error: no release found for 'nightly-2016-11-13'

 Cue the music, we have a mystery.
 Turns out not all days contain nightlies!
 If **any** of the platform builds fails the whole nightly is called off and there is nothing to download.
-So how do you find a valid pattern?
+So how do you find a valid date?

 Enter [rusty dash's nightly build result tracker](http://rusty-dash.com/nightlies).
 Go here, look for a green build, and use that to specify your version!
+The most recent green version I want is `2016-11-06`, installed like this:

     LP-XLANGE-OSX:~ xlange$ rustup toolchain install nightly-2016-11-06
     info: syncing channel updates for 'nightly-2016-11-06-x86_64-apple-darwin'